Public Relations Degree and Career Guide

 Photography Fundamentals – Humans are more influenced by pictures more than text.
 Understanding how to shoot and select quality photos to grab the target audience’s attention is crucial.
 This course helps you do just that by exploring photography tools such as ISO, shutter speed, and aperture in addition to certain techniques that make the pictures more appealing, like the rule of thirds and framing.

 Frequently Asked Questions

 What does it mean to have an accredited public relations degree?

 There are two types of accreditation: regional and national accreditation.
 National accreditations agencies are not tied to a specific geographic area, unlike regional agencies.
 The major difference between the two is credit transfer.
-Regionally-accredited institutions usually don’t accept credit from nationally-accredited institutions while nationally-accredited institutions accept credit from both nationally and regionally accredited institutions.
-There are three main national business bodies: AACSB, ACBSP, and IACBE; in addition to six regional bodies: WASC, NCSU, NCACS, SACS, MSACS, and NEASC.
-Accreditation is an important factor when considering to enroll in a public relations program because it gives credibility to your degree thus improving your chances with employers.
+Regionally-accredited institutions usually don’t accept credit from nationally-accredited institutions, while nationally-accredited institutions accept credit from nationally and regionally accredited institutions.
+There are three main national business bodies: AACSB, ACBSP, IACBE, and six regional bodies: WASC, NCSU, NCACS, SACS, MSACS, and NEASC.
+Accreditation is an important factor when considering enrolling in a public relations program because it gives credibility to your degree, thus improving your chances with employers.

 How long does it take to get a public relations degree?

 The duration of completion depends on the level of the degree you are taking.
 An associate’s degree requires two years to complete, a bachelor’s degree takes 4 years, and for a master’s degree, you need anywhere from eight months to two years, while a doctoral degree could take up to six years to finish.

 Should I get my public relations degree online?